Masaaki-75/freeseed/README.md

 # FreeSeed: Frequency-band-aware and Self-guided Network for Sparse-view CT Reconstruction
-This is the official implementation of the paper "FreeSeed: Frequency-band-aware and Self-guided Network for Sparse-view CT Reconstruction" ([arxiv](https://arxiv.org/abs/2307.05890)) based on [torch-radon toolbox](https://github.com/matteo-ronchetti/torch-radon/tree/master).
+This is the official implementation of the paper "FreeSeed: Frequency-band-aware and Self-guided Network for Sparse-view CT Reconstruction" based on [torch-radon toolbox](https://github.com/matteo-ronchetti/torch-radon/tree/master).
+The pre-print version can be found in [arxiv](https://arxiv.org/abs/2307.05890); camera-ready version will be soon released.

 ## Requirements